hhas/SwiftAutomation/doc-source/1 welcome.md

 ## What is SwiftAutomation?

-SwiftAutomation allows you to control "AppleScriptable" macOS applications using Apple's [Swift](https://swift.org/) language.
+SwiftAutomation allows you to control "AppleScriptable" macOS applications using Apple Inc's [Swift programming language](https://swift.org/).
 SwiftAutomation makes Swift a true alternative to AppleScript for automating your Mac.

 For example, to get the value of the first paragraph of the topmost document in TextEdit: